-- 7. The Audit Committee may summon any member of the Company's management team or staff, and even order their appearance without the presence of any other senior managers.
+7. The Audit Committee may summon any member of the Company's management team or staff, and even order their appearance without the presence of any other senior managers.
 The managers or employees are required to attend all the Audit Committee meetings with a collaborative attitude and providing access to any information they may have.
-The Committee may also request that the auditors attend its meetings. - 8.
-To ensure proper compliance with its functions, the Audit Committee can obtain advice from external experts when it believes that this is necessary for the discharge of its duties. - 9.
-The Company shall have an internal audit function, under the supervision of the Audit Committee, to ensure the proper operation of the internal reporting and control systems.
-The internal audit officer must provide his annual work plan to the Audit Committee or the Board of Directors for their approval.
-The officer must directly report to the Audit Committee on the plan's implementation, including any incidents or limitations to is scope arising during its development, its results and the follow-up its recommendations, and submit an activities report at the end of each year to the Committee.
+The Committee may also request that the auditors or the sustainability assurance service provider attend its meetings.

+To ensure proper compliance with its functions, the Audit Committee can obtain advice from external experts when it believes that this is necessary for the discharge of its duties.

+8. The Company shall have an internal audit function, under the supervision of the Audit Committee, to ensure the proper operation of the internal reporting and control systems.
+The internal audit officer must provide his annual work plan, as well as any amendments thereto, to the Audit Committee for its approval and subsequent submission to the Board of Directors for its acknowledgement.
+The officer must directly report to the Audit Committee on the plan's implementation, including any incidents or limitations to its scope arising during its development, its results and the follow-up its recommendations, and submit a report on its activities at the end of each year to the Committee.